groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/get/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Get image watermarks from Docx files using Node.js via Java"
+    title: "Get Watermarks from Docx Files Using GroupDocs.Watermark"
     content: |
-      Include [GroupDocs.Watermark](https://products.groupdocs.com/watermark/nodejs-java/) library to Node.js via Java application in order to get image watermarks list from business documents.
+      **[GroupDocs.Watermark for Node.js via Java](https://products.groupdocs.com/watermark/nodejs-java/)** offers a comprehensive solution for getting watermarks placed in popular business document formats.
+By integrating our library into your Node.js via Java applications, you can equip them with powerful watermark searching capabilities.

-      1. Input the path of a Docx file into the **Watermarker** constructor
+      1. To access the functionalities provided by GroupDocs.Watermark, instantiate the **Watermarker** class and provide the Docx file path.
+Also you can use file saved as byte stream.
+This action essentially loads the target document for comprehensive watermark analysis.
-      2. Provide image file to find document watermarks
+      2. To achieve targeted watermark identification, create the **SearchCriteria** object.
+You can specify an image for locating similar image watermarks.
+Alternatively, for textual watermarks, define the text content, font properties, color attributes, and other relevant parameters to refine the search criteria and achieve more precise results.
-      3. Get the list of document watermarks
+      3. Call the **Get** method (or a similar naming convention) of the **Watermarker** object to start the watermark getting process within the loaded document.
+This function returns a collection of objects representing potential watermarks, facilitating further processing based on your specific requirements.
-      4. Customize the watermark processing as needed
+      4. The result collection of watermarks allows you to control over the watermarks identified within the document.
+You can remove unwanted watermarks or dynamically modify their properties, such as adjusting their size, position, or text content, to suit your needs.

     code:
       platform: "net"